Pleading with Fingers Crossed

 Before pleading guilty to criminal charges or admitting violations of licensure laws or regulations, individuals who are subject to the ASHA Code of Ethics and their legal counsel should evaluate and weigh carefully the potential consequences of those admissions in a subsequent ASHA ethics proceeding.

-Judson P. Garrett is the Principal Counsel for Opinions and Advice, Office of the County Attorney, Montgomery County, Maryland and serves as the public member of the ASHA Board of Ethics.
+Judson P. Garrett previously served as a public member of the ASHA Board of Ethics.